Applying deep reinforcement learning to active flow control in turbulent conditions: Acknowledgments

-We gratefully acknowledge financial support from the Research Grants Council of Hong Kong under the General Research Fund (Project No. 15249316 $\&$ 15214418), and the Departmental General Research Fund (Project No. G-YBXQ).
+Feng Ren and Hui Tang gratefully acknowledge financial support from the Research Grants Council of Hong Kong under the General Research Fund (Project No. 15249316 $\&$ 15214418), and the Departmental General Research Fund (Project No. G-YBXQ).
+They would also like to acknowledge the University Research Facility in Big Data Analytics (UBDA) of The Hong Kong Polytechnic University for providing high-performance computing resources.
 Jean Rabault acknowledges funding obtained through the Petromaks II project (Grand No. 280625).